imjasonmiller/vite-plugin-svg-spritesheet/README.md

 - **Performance and efficiency:** Built entirely at build-time with no runtime dependencies, this plugin optimizes SVGs using SVGO, caches intelligently using content hashes, and scales effortlessly to thousands of icons with batch processing.

-- **Developer experience:** Enjoy instant type-safe integration with generated TypeScript unions or enums, automatic live reload on file changes, and full control over SVGO config, symbol IDs, and type declarations.
+- **Developer experience:** Enjoy instant type-safe integration with generated TypeScript unions or enums, automatic live reload on file changes, and full control over SVGO config, symbol IDs, and TypeScript type generation.

 - **Flexibility:** Icons can be organized across multiple directories (e.g. `base/`, `theme/`, `custom/`).
 Later directories take precedence, allowing for clean overrides.
 Symbol IDs reflect directory structure by default, but can be customized.